-Medway Template Safeguarding & Child Protection Policy for Schools 2023 - 24
+Safeguarding & Child Protection Policy

 This is a core policy that forms part of the induction for all staff.
 It is a requirement that all members of staff have access to this policy and can demonstrate they have read and understand their safeguarding responsibilities.